bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-12-02-boy-the-mole-the-fox-the-horse.md

 Rapidly, the team came together, with Speller’s NoneMore Productions joined by J.J.
 Abrams and Hannah Minghella of Bad Robot Productions.
 Minghella explains ‘We started talking about the story and the approach to the film right after the world had shut down due to the pandemic.
 I think for all of us, escaping into Charlie’s world was a source of great comfort.
 I found myself drawing strength and hope and inspiration from Charlie’s words on a daily basis and our weekly meetings were truly a bright light in an otherwise dark time.’
 The film was also set to be executive produced by former Apple Chief Design Officer Jony Ive and acclaimed Academy Award-winning actor Woody Harrelson.

 Out of necessity, the team decided to bring an experienced director onto the project to work with Mackesy.
-Speller called Peter Baynton, who had previously been the animation director on the charming 2019 adaptation of Judith Kerr’s book _The Tiger Who Came To Tea_.
+Speller called Peter Baynton, who had previously been the animation director on the charming 2019 adaptation of Judith Kerr’s book _The Tiger Who Came to Tea_.
 ‘They felt that I would be a good person to just literally talk to Charlie about the process, and what that might be,’ says Baynton.
 In October 2020, Baynton and Speller paid Mackesy a visit.
 ‘We spent a day together in Charlie’s garden, just talking about all sorts,’ says Baynton.
 ‘We listened to the audio book, which he’d just finished.
 And we talked about the characters and what the film could possibly be.’

-One of the difficulties of adapting _The Boy, The Mole, The Fox and The Horse_ is its lack of a traditional narrative.
+One of the difficulties of adapting _The Boy, the Mole, the Fox and the Horse_ is its lack of a traditional narrative.
 ‘I would say it’s journey, a story of a journey into a relationship,’ says Mackesy.
 In it, a young boy befriends a cake-loving mole, a wary fox, and a wise horse.
 As they progress through a snow-covered landscape, they exchange words of wisdom; maxims like ‘Being kind to yourself is one of the greatest kindnesses.’

 It’s touching sentiments like these that turned the book into a phenomenon, particularly at a time when the world was enduring a global pandemic.
 And yet necessarily, a film needs a more rigid structure.
 Working with writer Jon Croker, whose credits include the beloved family film _Paddington 2_, Mackesy began to shape the screenplay.
 ‘I think the film has more of a narrative in it,’ he says.
 ‘It’s more linear than the book.
 The film has a definite purpose which is to find the boy a home.
 He declares at the beginning that he’s lost.
 In the book he doesn’t.
 He just hangs out with them.’
 Minghella adds: ‘We discussed many different ways to start the film, many different ways to frame it.
 But any time it started to feel like we were giving too much specificity to the circumstances of the story, the characters or the world, it worked against the magic of the book which allows every reader to see themselves in the Boy or the Mole or the Fox or the Horse.’
 **Production notes**